kafkorama/kafkorama-fanout-1-million-clients-benchmark/vertical-scaling/02-250k-clients/README.md

 - **10,000 unique subjects** are distributed across all clients (25 clients per subject)
 - **10,000 messages per second** are published through Apache Kafka
 - **512-byte messages** provide realistic payload sizes
-- All components run on **AWS EC2 c6a instances** in a cluster placement group for optimal network performance
+- All components run on **AWS EC2 instances of type compute-optimized** in a cluster placement group for optimal network performance

 ## Architecture

 The benchmark uses a 3-tier architecture:

 1. **Kafka Machine (c6a.4xlarge)**: Runs Apache Kafka broker and message publisher
-2. **Gateway Machine (c6a.2xlarge)**: Runs Kafkorama Gateway handling WebSocket connections
+2. **Gateway Machine (c5n.2xlarge)**: Runs Kafkorama Gateway handling WebSocket connections
 3. **Clients Machine (c6a.8xlarge)**: Runs 250,000 WebSocket subscribers

 All machines are deployed in the same AWS placement group to minimize network latency and maximize throughput.